 So, while it’s possible that some of these vitamins and minerals are helpful, there is no proof that most hangover pills actually work.

 If you frequently find yourself taking “prevention pills” to cure a hangover, there may be another way to approach the issue: Anti-craving medication.

 Oftentimes, a hangover is the result of drinking to excess.
 If you find yourself doing this often enough that hangovers are interfering with your life, why not take medication that helps you limit your drinking in the first place?

 Several medications have shown themselves effective at reducing alcohol consumption:

-FDA-approved since the 1990s for treating alcohol addiction, natrexone reduces the reward of drinking by blocking the release of endorphins.
+FDA-approved since the 1990s for treating alcohol addiction, naltrexone reduces the reward of drinking by blocking the release of endorphins.
 Naltrexone can be taken daily, or one hour before you start drinking, to help control cravings.

 Originally a seizure medication, gabapentin can also help treat anxiety-related drinking, and reduce alcohol detox symptoms.
 According to studies, this medication may help you reduce how much and how often you drink alcohol.

 An anti-seizure and migraine medication, topiramate appears to have helpful all-around effects regarding your brain chemistry and alcohol.
 It does this by stimulating and rebalancing parts of your nervous system negatively impacted by chronic drinking, and blocking some of the dopamine reward from alcohol.